realm/realm-java/tightdb-example/README.txt

    Those will be resolved after generating and installing additional plugins later on (see 4.
 Generating tightdb classes)

-4. Configure JDK on your project.
+4. Configure JDK6/7 on your project.
    - Ensure the JDK6 is selected in Preferences -> Java -> Installed JREs.
      Preferences is located in the "Eclipse" menu on Mac and in the "Window" menu on Windows and linux.
    - If it's not there, use the "Search" command on the same screen